Kattlover99/sam-track-demo/README.md

 <img src="./assets/top.gif" width="880">
 </p>

-**Segment and Track Anything** is an open-source project that focuses on the segmentation and tracking of any objects in videos, utilizing both automatic and interactive methods.
-The primary algorithms utilized include the [**SAM** (Segment Anything Models)](https://github.com/facebookresearch/segment-anything) for automatic/interactive key-frame segmentation and the [**DeAOT** (Decoupling features in Associating Objects with Transformers)](https://github.com/yoxu515/aot-benchmark) (NeurIPS2022) for efficient multi-object tracking and propagation.
-The SAM-Track pipeline enables dynamic and automatic detection and segmentation of new objects by SAM, while DeAOT is responsible for tracking all identified objects.

 ## :loudspeaker:New Features
 - [2023/5/12] We have authored a technical report for SAM-Track.
 - [2023/5/7] We have added `demo_instseg.ipynb`, which uses Grounding-DINO to detect new objects in the key frames of a video.
 It can be applied in the fields of smart cities and autonomous driving.